 Things sure have settled down around here since then.
 Since I feel like that post set an unsustainable standard, I thought I’d go ahead and answer her questions again so you can see the difference.

 We don’t have farm animals any more and I’m not working much outside the home.
-We’ve moved closer to Kelsy’s job and reduced our housing expense.
+We’ve moved closer to TinyHands’s job and reduced our housing expense.
 I’m feeling a lot more focused and less pressured!

 … Continue reading A Day in the Life: Then & Now